romm/formz/Documentation/05-UsersManual/TypoScript/ConfigurationView.rst

 View
 ====

-To be able to correctly use all features during forms HTML integration, you will have to use some TypoScript parameters.
+To be able to correctly use all features during a form's HTML integration, you will have to use some TypoScript parameters.

 Properties
 ----------